SharePoint/sp-dev-docs/docs/apis/rest/working-with-lists-and-list-items-with-rest.md

 <a name="ListItems"> </a>
 The following example shows how to  **retrieve** all of a list's items.

+> [!NOTE]
- **Note**  The OData $skip query option does not work when querying list items.
+> The OData $skip query option does not work when querying list items.
 In may situations, you can use the  [$skiptoken](http://msdn.microsoft.com/library/4dda9434-c2c5-4577-8e01-7bf9e822d90a.aspx) option instead.

 ```
 url: http://site url/_api/web/lists/GetByTitle('Test')/items